Pitru Paksha 2026: September 27 – October 11. | Booking for Malaysian families is now open.

 What a Premium Pind Daan Package Includes

-- Experienced Priest (Tirth Purohit): The complete guidance and services of a knowledgeable priest.
+- Experienced Priest (Tirth Purohit): The complete guidance and services of a knowledgeable hereditary priest.

-- Complete Ritual Materials (Pooja Samagri): All necessary items, including rice, barley flour, sesame seeds, flowers, and other sacred materials.
+- Complete Ritual Materials (Pooja Samagri): All necessary items, including rice, barley flour, sesame seeds, flowers, kusha grass, and other sacred materials.

 - Symbolic Offerings (Daan): The package includes provisions for 84 Daan and Gau Daan (offering in the name of a cow) at an extra cost.

-- Boat Service: A private boat is provided to take you to the sacred point of the Sangam for the main ceremony.
+- Boat Service: A private boat is provided to take you to the sacred confluence point for the main ceremony.

 - Guide and Support: A local guide to assist with logistics and ensure a smooth process from beginning to end.